simonemiar/over8teen/README.md

 ### Features
 Light and dark mode theme toggle.
-Local storage who remember which theme your device choose last time A Calculator that figure out when people are 18.
+Local storage who remember which theme your device choose last time.
+A Calculator that figure out when people are 18.

 ### [LIVE DEMO](https://simonemiar.dk/over8teen)